varunsridharan/woocommerce-attributes-menu-manager/readme.txt

 Oops.
 Please User github / WordPress to post bugs.  <a href="https://github.com/technofreaky/WooCommerce-Attributes-Menu-Manager"> Open an Issue </a>

 == Changelog ==
+= 0.6 - 19/01/2016 =
+* Minor BUg Fix
+* Tested With Latest Version of WP & WC

+= 0.5 - 13/09/2015 =
+* Auto Create Template File If Not Existing. its done when saving settings
+* Minor Fix
+* Tested With Latest WooCommerce & WordPress

 = 0.4 - 04/04/2015 =
 * Fixed Activation Issue Bug <a href="https://github.com/technofreaky/WooCommerce-Attributes-Menu-Manager/issues/1"> [#1] </a>
 * Fixed Show on screen not showing attributes <a href="https://github.com/technofreaky/WooCommerce-Attributes-Menu-Manager/issues/3"> [#3] </a>